-If you accidentally cause property damage or bodily injury, your home, renters, or auto liability coverage protects you from the costly fallout.
-But the cost could far exceed the liability connected to your policy.
-A deluxe car insurance plan’s liability usually tops out around $300,000 to $500,000, but most plans have far less coverage.
-And home insurance experts recommend about $300,000 in liability protection.
+If you accidentally cause property damage or bodily injury to someone else, your home or auto insurance liability coverage can protect you from the costly fallout.
+But the cost of damages may far exceed your policy’s liability coverage limit.
+For example, a deluxe car insurance plan’s liability coverage usually tops out at $500,000 or $1 million, but many plans have far less coverage.
+State minimum liability requirements range from around $15,000 to $100,000 at the most.

-Though that may seem like a lot, one bad accident can surpass those limits.
+Although that may seem like a lot of money, one bad accident can surpass those limits.
 That’s where an umbrella policy comes in.
-Once the liability amount is exhausted from expenses like legal fees and judgments against you, your umbrella policy provides extra coverage – usually starting at $1 million.
-And if you don't have umbrella coverage?
-Expect to pay the difference out of your own pocket.
+Once liability coverage is exhausted from expenses like legal fees and judgments against you, your umbrella policy can provide extra coverage, usually starting at $1 million.
+If you don't have umbrella coverage, expect to pay the difference out of your own pocket.
+This article covers:

-An umbrella policy covers your assets if you're found liable for property damage or bodily injury.
-It is an added layer of coverage for if you’re liable for damages or injuries and the liability coverage attached to your home, renters, boat, or auto insurance isn’t enough to cover the amount.
-It also covers claims that some liability policies may not include like false arrest, libel, slander, and rental units you own.
+Umbrella insurance is an added layer of coverage if you’re liable for damages or injuries and the liability coverage in your home, renters, boat or auto insurance isn’t enough to cover the amount.
+It also covers claims that some liability policies may not, like false arrest, libel, slander and rental units you own.

-If you’re ever sued, your liability coverage from your home or auto insurance will have you covered up to a point.
+If you’re ever sued, the liability coverage from your home or auto insurance will cover you up to a point.
 But after that, you’re responsible for all charges.
-That is, unless you have umbrella insurance.
 Umbrella insurance provides coverage for:

 Although your homeowners and auto insurance may offer coverage for some of these situations, umbrella insurance offers a higher level of coverage and additional support to those policies.